ivan-korobkov/pdef/docs/http-rpc.md

 Send the HTTP request.
 Receive an HTTP response.
-Get the last method result type and the expected application exception type.
+Get the last method result type and the root interface exception type.
+(The root interface is the interface of the first method in an invocation chain).

 If the response status is 200 OK: